mrburnsns/UnofficialScoutbookManual/README.md

 It is not officially supported by Scoutbook, and I have no relation to Scoutbook other than as a user.
 Any trademarks, designs or images are the property of Scoutbook.

-The manual may be reproduced, distributed, modified by any Scouting organization, with credit under the GNU 3.0 license.
+Permission is granted to any Scouting organization to reproduce or modify this document for non-commercial purposes with attribution to the author.
+For all other uses, please contact the author.

 Any suggestions, comments or revisions are welcome.